 On July 1, 2021, the U.S. Supreme Court released a decision in Brnovich v.
 DNC that upheld two Arizona voting policies that make it harder for people—and especially people of color and Native Americans—to vote.

-On March 2, the US Supreme Court heard arguments in Brnovich v.
+BACKGROUND: On March 2, the US Supreme Court heard arguments in Brnovich v.
 Democratic National Committee.
 The case looks at whether two issues of Arizona voting law—restricting out-of-precinct ballots and ballot collection—violate Section 2 of the Voting Rights Act.
 In 2016, Arizona lawmakers passed laws limiting ballot collection and out-of-precinct voting.
 Ballot collection is an essential tool that rural Native American communities use to make voting accessible to all eligible voters.

 Native Americans are entitled to full access to the political process, but failures rooted in devastating policies and discrimination create needless barriers to the ballot.
 Services such as post offices and drivers’ license sites require hours of travel, postal delivery and residential addressing is insufficient or completely absent, poorly maintained dirt roads become impassable during November election season, lack of internet and cell phone coverage abound on reservation, and insufficient economic means and transportation make it impossible to access basic government services.
 There also have been instances of untrustworthy election officials capitalizing on these inequities to disenfranchise voters and undermine Native American political power.
 Section 2 of the Voting Rights Act provides much needed protections against this type of systemic voter disenfranchisement.